 At night, pull out a black light and start hunting for scorpions.
 For those of you who have never done this before, you'll know when you see one.
 The purpose of the black light is to illuminate a scorpion, and when you find one it will reflect a fluorescent green color.
 Good areas to search are along fences, on the ground, and against your home.
 These will be the best areas to treat.
 Be careful while you're out looking.

-Take some DE and sprinkle it along the areas where you see or have seen scorpions crawling.
+Take some Crawling Insect Control DE and sprinkle it in the areas where you see or have seen scorpions crawling.
 Make sure that the DE is distributed evenly, like a thin layer of dust.

 Using your applicator, apply diatomaceous earth on those areas, inside and outside of your home, infested with scorpions.
 DE is made effective by creating places where the scorpions will come into contact with the powder.
 Use the Wilcox Scoop Applicator to dust larger areas such as gravel areas, garden planters, your attic, and along the base of your home.
 The smaller Gilmour Duster is great inside of your home and in areas where scorpions can hide such as nooks, corners, and crevices.

 Also, if you have a cinder block fence, treat those areas well, getting into cracks, joints, and the holes of the fence.
 Cinder blocks are often used by scorpions to nest.

 Remember, DE won't stop bugs in their tracks, it will slowly dehydrate and eventually kill bugs after coating them; the idea is to get bugs to move through DE in order to get exposed.